hackshackers/hackshackers-hugo/content/news/2012/08/bogota-hacks-hackers-chapter-develops-new-digital-map-mi-bogota-verde.md

 As an added bonus, we were able to be part of the hemispheric initiative, [#hacklatam][7], that connected us and another Bogota group with Miami, Buenos Aires and Santiago in a first effort at virtual regional collaboration.

 But even though our first hackathon is over, the work goes on through our Google group.
-Other chapter members who could not attend the hackathon are contacting us to get involved.
+Other group members who could not attend the hackathon are contacting us to get involved.

-With the commitment of hackathon participants and the growing interest of other chapter members who want to get on board, we expect Mi Bogota Verde, to be up and running before the end of the month.
+With the commitment of hackathon participants and the growing interest of other group members who want to get on board, we expect Mi Bogota Verde, to be up and running before the end of the month.
 For now, you can also follow us on Twitter at [#BogmapaAmbiental][8].

  [1]: /content-images/news/2012/08/GrupoDeHackaton.jpg "Group photo!"
  [2]: /content-images/news/2012/08/Screen-shot-2012-08-13-at-2.28.56-PM.png "A screenshot of the map in development"